EricSteinberger/DREAM/README.md

 # DREAM: Deep Regret minimization with Advantage baselines and Model-free learning.
 A scalable implementation of [DREAM](https://arxiv.org/abs/2006.10410) [1].
 DREAM is the state-of-the-art (June 2020) in multi-agent model-free Deep RL [1].
-Here are two graphs showing how fast various model-free algorithms converge in the poker games Flop Hold'em and Leduc:
+Here are two graphs showing how fast various model-free algorithms converge in the poker games Flop Hold'em Poker (FHP) and Leduc:

 ![DREAM_Convergence](DREAM_plots.png)